-SavATree specializes in the following tree varieties.
+SavATree specializes in servicing all types of trees, including the most common tree varieties found in the US.
 Your SavATree certified arborist is equipped with the latest techniques and state-of-the-art equipment to keep your trees healthy, beautiful and safe.
 If you would like to discuss what tree varieties are suitable for your landscape or have general health and maintenance concerns, contact a location nearest you.

 Spring flowers, summer shade and delicious fruit are just some of the wonderful benefits of owning an apple tree.
 These trees prefer dry, warm climates and moist, loamy soil.
 Fruit is produced by the pollination of the tree’s flowers.
 Because many apple trees do not self-pollinate, a variety of apple trees that bloom at the same time need to be planted to encourage self-pollination and fruit production.
 An apple tree will usually bear fruit in its fourth or fifth year.
 Fruit comes in many sizes and colors and is best eaten right off the tree.